 Summer in the northwest means forest fires—there was a big one going over by Lake Chelan, and a couple of days ago a smaller one started north of Davenport they called the Cayuse Mountain/Hart Road fire.
 Staying at George's daughter's on Wild Rose Prairie, and wheat harvest was in full swing, with lots of dust blowing.

 We’d been cooped up a bit, and George wanted to take a drive.
-We just sort of meandered east on Highway 2, then headed north from Davenport, past the road closure for the firefighters.
+We just sort of meandered west on Highway 2, then headed north from Davenport, past the road closure for the firefighters.
 We were east of the fire with the smoke blowing away from us.

 Just before we got to the confluence of the Spokane and Columbia Rivers, I noticed a sign for Fort Spokane, so I talked George into stopping.
 Fort Spokane is in the Lake Roosevelt National Recreation Area.
 George could get another passport stamp.